syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

     </tr>
 </table>

-## Launching the SfListView on Each Platform
+## Launching the SfListView on each platform

 To use this control inside an application, each platform application must initialize the SfListView renderer.
 This initialization step varies from platform to platform, and is discussed in the following sections: